Curators manage artefacts or works of art with the aim of engaging with audiences and bringing collections to life

 Large national institutions include:

 The Northern Ireland Museums Council (NIMC) has details of museums in Northern Ireland.

 Many universities have galleries and museums, and these include some major public institutions such as the:

-Staff based in local authority museums and galleries are often employed by the leisure or education department.
+If you're based in local authority museums and galleries, you'll often be employed by the leisure or education department.
 The collections held by these museums tend to reflect the history, industrial heritage or landscape of the locality.

-Independent museums, many of which are run as charitable concerns, represent over half the museum provision in the UK.
-They range from very small organisations, set up by individual enthusiasts and run by volunteers, to large, regional and national establishments.
+Independent museums, many of which are run as charitable concerns, range from very small organisations, set up by individual enthusiasts and run by volunteers, to large, regional and national establishments.
 For more information, see the Association of Independent Museums (AIM).

 - Museum Jobs